KlaBier/klabier.github.io/_posts/2020-09-24-CP-Advanced.md

 Same with the log in the Cloud Provisioning Portal.
 Here the Admin will find rudimentary informations.
 Alltogether troubleshooting is a challenge with the logging capabilities at the moment.

-At Ignite Microsoft announces improvements with the logging in Cloud Provisioning for the GA version, when this becomes availlable by the end of 2020.
+At Ignite Microsoft announces improvements with the logging in Cloud Provisioning for the GA version, when this becomes available by the end of 2020.

 ## Tricky Attribute Mappings and Transformations with Microsoft Graph